KossySteve/TicTac-Toe/README.md

 Step 1 : Start the game by typing bin/main.rb in terminal
 ![Start of the game](screenshots/ui15.png)
-Step 2: Key in the names of the players
+Step 2: Key in the names of just two players choosing either X or O symbols to play
 ![Players give their names](screenshots/ui29.png)
 Step 3: For each player, just key in the box number of where you want to place your symbol.
 Continue until prompted a winner or a draw!